Chess notation

 Chess notation systems are used to record either the moves made or the position of the pieces in a game of chess.
+Algebraic notation is the standard method of chess notation used for recording and describing moves.
+It is the only form of notation recognized by International Chess Federation, the international chess governing body.

 Chess notation is used in chess literature, and by players keeping a record of an ongoing game.
 The earliest systems of notation used lengthy narratives to describe each move; these gradually evolved into more compact notation systems.
 Algebraic notation is now the accepted international standard, with several variants.
 Descriptive chess notation was used in English- and Spanish-language literature until the late 20th century, but is now obsolescent.
 Portable Game Notation (PGN) is a text file format based on English algebraic notation which can be processed by most chess software.
 Other notation systems include ICCF numeric notation, used for international correspondence chess, and systems for transmission using Morse code over telegraph or radio.
 The standard system for recording chess positions is Forsyth–Edwards Notation (FEN).